symmetry

 The

-discusses also the structures of ammonium chloride and scawtite, which at room
+structures of ammonium chloride and scawtite, which at room temperature have

 SECTION